deepsense-ai/seahorse/docs/batch_workflow_executor_overview.md

       --master yarn-cluster \  # can also be `yarn-client` for client mode --files workflow.json \
       workflowexecutor.jar \
-        --noninteractive-mode
         --workflow-filename workflow.json \
         --output-directory test-output \
         --python-executor-path workflowexecutor.jar

 Option ``--python-executor-path`` is required (workflowexecutor.jar contains PyExecutor).
-Option ``--noninteractive-mode`` is necessary to start Workflow Executor in batch mode.
 Option ``--files workflow.json`` is necessary to distribute workflow file to Spark cluster.
 It is necessary to pass the same filename to ``--workflow-filename workflow.json`` option, in order to tell Seahorse Batch Workflow Executor under which name it should look for workflow file.